USS O'Bannon (DD-450): Naval battle of Guadalcanal

-Suddenly, Nagara and Yukikaze pounced on Laffey; which Yukikaze hit with a torpedo which blew off her fantail and propellers, broke her keel, destroyed all electrical power, and started a massive fire which spread to and detonated Laffey's turret 4 magazines, sinking the destroyer in two minutes.
-O'Bannon swerved pass the sinking Laffey, and dropped some 50 lifeboats overboard to assist the survivors in the water - that was when Yukikaze took O'Bannon under fire - and after a brief exchange she was forced to swerve away, taking no direct Japanese shell hits but near misses exploded underneath her keel and disrupted her lighting and power.
+Suddenly, Nagara and Yukikaze pounced on Laffey; Yukikaze hit Laffey with a torpedo which blew off her fantail and propellers, broke her keel, destroyed all electrical power, and started a massive fire which spread to and detonated Laffey's turret 4 magazines, sinking the destroyer in two minutes.
+O'Bannon swerved pass the sinking Laffey, and dropped some 50 lifejackets overboard to assist the survivors in the water, but that was when Yukikaze took O'Bannon under fire and after a brief exchange she was forced to swerve away, taking no direct Japanese shell hits but near misses exploded underneath her keel and disrupted her lighting and power.

 This first engagement of the Naval Battle of Guadalcanal was short but furious; two American light cruisers (Atlanta and Juneau), in one of which Rear Admiral Norman Scott lost his life, and four destroyers (Cushing, Laffey, Barton, Monssen) were lost, while two Japanese destroyers (Akatsuki ,Yūdachi) were sunk, and Hiei prepared for her doom.
 Above all, the Japanese were turned back, and Henderson Field was saved from destruction.
 The importance of this success is illustrated by the fact that the next day, Henderson aviators sank seven enemy troop transports attempting to reinforce the island and turned back four more transports that were destroyed soon after.

 Through October 1942, O'Bannon protected landings, carried out escort duties from Nouméa and Espiritu Santo to Guadalcanal and Tulagi, joined in bombardments at Guadalcanal, Munda, and Kolombangara, and shouldered her share of the nightly patrols up "the Slot", guarding against Japanese reinforcements.